 A minimum of 10 hours a week is expected

 Students must engage with the Canvas site

-Participation in online tutorials is highly recommended
+Participation in tutorials is essential

 Required IT skills